JoseSK999/fhe_strings/README.md

+> :information_source: **NOTE:** The project was updated with BooleanBlocks and better style.
+It can now be found at https://github.com/JoseSK999/tfhe-rs

 # fhe_strings

 This repo contains the implementation of a str API in FHE, featuring 30 methods.
 This API allows the user to: